 The Manager is a party to two class action proceedings brought by investors in the Manager's mutual funds (which did not include the Funds offered by this simplified prospectus), in each case asking for unspecified damages resulting from the Manager's alleged failure to implement measures to fully protect the funds' investors against costs of frequent trading activity.
-These proceedings were instituted in 2004 in the provinces of Ontario and Quebec.
+These proceedings were instituted in 2004 in the province of Quebec and in 2006 in the province of Ontario.
 The liability trial of the Ontario class action was completed in June 2022, and the court released its decision on February 13, 2023.
 The court found that the Manager did not breach its fiduciary duties but was negligent, and therefore directed the matter to proceed to a damages trial.
 The issues addressed by the court were the subject of a settlement reached with the Ontario Securities Commission (the "OSC") on December 10, 2004.
 The Manager paid \$49.3 million to investors as part of that settlement, which will be accounted for when considering damages.
 The Quebec class action has completed the discovery stage.
-The parties are preparing expert reports and anticipate being ready for a pre-trial in 2024.
-It is unlikely a trial will be held until 2025.
+The plaintiff in each action has delivered expert reports and the defendants (including the Manager) have or are in the process of delivering responding expert reports.
+The parties anticipate being ready for a pre-trial in 2024.
+It is unlikely a trial will be held until 2025 at the earliest.